-Syndergaard, Cabrera lead Mets past Braves 6-0 in opener
+Blistering start: Syndergaard, Mets top Braves 6-0 in opener

 TRAINER'S ROOM

-Braves: Injured reliever Mauricio Cabrera, who features a fastball clocked at over 100 mph, is expected to begin throwing soon. ''Everything's pointing good now.
-I mean, it's very positive coming from him,'' manager Brian Snitker said. ''He'll need to build back, but you know, he won't have been off that long.''
-Cabrera is on the 10-day disabled list, retroactive to March 30, with a right elbow strain.
+Braves: Snitker said injured reliever Mauricio Cabrera (elbow), who features a fastball clocked at over 100 mph, should begin throwing soon.

 Mets: In their comments to reporters, RHP Seth Lugo seemed optimistic about a fairly quick return from the DL, while it appears LHP Steven Matz will be sidelined for some time.
 Both are out with elbow injuries. ...
 3B David Wright (neck surgery) took batting practice with the team on the field.
-He was in uniform for pregame introductions and was given a warm hand.
+He was in uniform for pregame introductions and received a warm hand.
 Wright started the previous 12 season openers at third base.

 UP NEXT